Cosmian/mse-home-cli/documentation/docs/getting_started.md

               app_name
 ```

-From now, the real application developped by the code provider is fully operationnal and running.
+From now, the real application developed by the code provider is fully operational and running.
 The configuration server started during the previous `spawn` step has been shutdown.
 Therefore, if you want to change the configuration or the secrets, you need to stop&remove this application and restart the deployment flow from scratch.

 ## Test the deployed application